 We each got one more snorkeling to go with this incredible master of the deep, except the second time was better as we were more prepared in terms of kicking and snorkeling!
 The conditions and whale shark sightings on the day dictate how long your time with the shark is, and how many goes you get!

-We left the site around 12 as did all other boats so I take solace in the fact that the sharks only have contact for a few hours each day, and at any point they can simply dive down if they don’t like the contact – but based on what I saw they kind of bask in the attention.
+We left the site around 12 as did all other boats so I take solace in the fact that the sharks only have contact with people for a few hours each day, and at any point they can simply dive down if they don’t like the contact – but based on what I saw they kind of bask in the attention.

-I loved seeing whale sharks from Cancun with Mexico Whale Shark because of the professional service, fine-tuned program, ease of communication and superior experience offered.
+I loved seeing whale sharks from Cancun with Mexico Whale Shark because of the professional service, fine-tuned program, ease of communication, and superior experience offered.
 As I already said – their shuttle was flawless, arriving exactly at the designated time and place and was very clean.

 They also had asked my number in case anything did go wrong.
-The whole day swimming with whale sharks we did not need to worry about anything – the safety briefing was clear and concise, refreshments were offered at all the right times, the guide and captain were very friendly and willing to answer any questions and were fantastic at spotting the whale sharks.
+The whole day swimming with whale sharks, we did not need to worry about anything – the safety briefing was clear and concise, refreshments were offered at all the right times, the guide and Captain were very friendly and willing to answer any questions and were fantastic at spotting the whale sharks.

 The boat was also one of the best out there and being a two-hull style was very stable – some of the other company’s boats look very old, much smaller with more people and we saw a lot of people being sick on them!

-If it is canceled one day it’s nice to know they offer multiple pick-up locations around the coast if you are on a multi-destination holiday here, but if you cannot reschedule then a full refund is of course offered.
+If it is canceled one day, it’s nice to know they offer multiple pickup locations around the coast if you are on a multi-destination holiday here, but if you cannot reschedule, then a full refund is of course offered.

 It is important to note that swimming with whale sharks from Cancun, or actually with all of the whale shark tours in Mexico, is not like diving the cenotes or visiting Mayan ruins.
-The Cancun swim with whale sharks are very weather dependent, and while the port is generally open for most of the whale shark season in Cancun it is good if you allow some flexibility in your plans.
+The Cancun swim with whale sharks is very weather dependent, and while the port is generally open for most of the whale shark season in Cancun, it is good if you allow some flexibility in your plans.

-By this I mean check if you can switch your diving in the Mayan Underworld or visit Chichen Itza without the crowds before you book in case snorkeling with whale sharks from Cancun requires a date-change.
+By this, I mean check if you can switch your diving in the Mayan Underworld or visit Chichen Itza without the crowds before you book in case snorkeling with whale sharks from Cancun requires a date-change.